 The one for lazy days: Formentera

-Poor, dinky Formentera doesn't get much love – the smallest Balearic island lives in the long shadow cast by its more famous neighbours.
+Poor, dinky Formentera doesn't get much attention – the smallest Balearic island lives in the long shadow cast by its more famous neighbours.
 But it’s a crime that this tiny speck is so oft-skipped – it’s by far the chillest of Spain’s eastern isles, spared from Ibiza’s party crowds or Majorca’s resorts.
 And while no Balearic is unlovely, Formentera’s beauty is the most untouched, with quiet limestone coves and calm, electric blues everywhere you look.

-Must see: Sure, you could venture inland to explore Formentera’s salt pans or its Unesco-grade fortresses – but really, you’re coming here for the beaches, and Playa Migjorn delivers that total-escape, desert-island vibe holidayers dream about.Book holidays to the Balearic Islands Book flights to the Balearic Islands
+Must see: Sure, you could venture inland to explore Formentera’s salt pans or its UNESCO-grade fortresses – but really, you’re coming here for the beaches, and Playa Migjorn delivers that total-escape, desert-island vibe holidayers dream about.Book holidays to the Balearic Islands Book flights to the Balearic Islands

 The one for tree huggers: Salina